 Through this work Graham’s position towards formal care is made clear, and has been extended through the interpretative categories of ‘caring for’ and ‘caring about’ (Dalley 1988).
 Dalley (1988) draws upon the work of Graham (1983) and Parker (1981: 17) and their work on ‘tending’; the separation of feeling and doing; in an attempt to clarify the contested concept of ‘caring’.
 She identifies a distinction between the acts of ‘caring for’, which represent the tasks of tending to another person and ‘caring about’ which refers to the emotional aspects of care.
 Dalley argues that these should be separable, however, the act of separation is discouraged by society’s expectations of women as mothers and nurturers.
 Therefore women’s family work of ‘caring for’ is a ‘natural’ continuation of her presumed predisposition to ‘care about’ her family (Dalley 1988).
 The work of Graham (1983) and Dalley (1988) exposed the results of community care policies and their influence over women’s lives.

-For disability activists community care resting on informal care and feminist analysis placing family members in need of support as a ‘burden’ only act to further entrench traditional understandings of disability which revolve around dependency and disempowerment.
+For disability activists community care resting on informal care and feminist analysis placing family members in need of support as a ‘burden’ only act to further entrench traditional understandings of disability and ‘care’ which revolve around and reproduce dependency and disempowerment.
 Morris (1993a: 38-9) equates any use of ‘care’ as akin to control: